yike5460/shortvideo-online/README.md

 Backend:
 - [ ] Web rendering and prompt optimization for video understanding per cases:
-"Generate hashtags and topics", - ongoing
+"Generate hashtags and topics", - done
 "Summarize this video", - done
-"What are highlighted moments of this video", - ongoing "Chapterize this video", - done
+"What are highlighted moments of this video", - done "Chapterize this video", - done
-"Classify this video based on Youtube categories, Output as JSON format", - ongoing "What audience is the video suitable for, and why", - ongoing "Break down the video by main event and timestamp"
+"Classify this video based on Youtube categories, Output as JSON format", - done "What audience is the video suitable for, and why", - ongoing "Break down the video by main event and timestamp"